-Accounting software and related apps are making cash flow management simpler and more convenient.
+Accounting & cash flow management software is making cash flow management simpler and more convenient.
 As this trend continues, we'll see greater use of online accounting and payment systems, and less use of paper for sending invoices and other accounts documents

-> Accountants are often ahead of other types of business when it comes to making the best use of new methods and technology.
+Accountants are often ahead of other types of business when it comes to making the best use of new methods and technology.
 There are already many apps and software packages that can streamline cash flow management.

 Various apps allow you to upload and process receipts just by taking photos of them, or sign customers up to 'pull' payment systems at the click of a button, or incorporate POS transactions directly into accounts ledgers, and much more.